Cauda Equina Syndrome Claims

 A

-One of the lesser-discussed but significant effects of cauda equina syndrome is its potential to strain relationships.
+One of the lesser-discussed but significant effects of cauda equina syndrome is its potential to put strain on relationships.
 When the nerves at the base of the spine suffer permanent damage, individuals may experience a loss or significant reduction in sexual function, which can lead to frustration, anxiety, and a sense of loss for both the individual and their partner.
-The change in sexual dynamics can challenge the couple's intimacy and emotional connection, leading to feelings of alienation.
+The change in sexual dynamics can jeopardise the couple's intimacy and emotional connection, in turn leading to feelings of alienation.

-These challenges are compounded by the emotional toll that CES can take on the affected individual, who may experience feelings of inadequacy, isolation or depression.
-Together, these factors can create stresses that put considerable pressure on relationships.
+Additionally, the emotional toll that CES can take on the affected individual can lead to feelings of inadequacy, isolation or depression.
+Together, these factors can create a level of stress that puts considerable pressure on relationships.

 To learn more about these issues and the support available to those affected, take a look at our guide to how cauda equina syndrome affects relationships.